 Yes!
 We highly recommend that you obtain travel insurance.
 If you must cancel your participation in a Strada Toscana workshop, retreat or trip for any reason whatsoever – including health reasons for yourself or a family member at home – cancellation fees as stated in our Terms and Conditions will apply.
 Travel Insurance – specifically trip cancellation insurance – can cover some or all of these expenses.

 If you miss a specified group pick-up and transfer due to a delayed, cancelled or missed flight or for any reason whatsoever, you are responsible for arranging and paying for your own transportation to the tour venue.
 Travel insurance – specifically trip cancellation or trip interruption insurance – can cover some of all of these expenses.

 Do I need an electrical adapter to charge devices while in Italy?

 Yes!
 In order to charge your smart phone, tablet or other device while traveling in Italy, you will need an electrical adapter for Italian outlets.
 Electrical adapters allow North American style prongs to be accepted in European outlets.
-This should not be confused with an electrical voltage converter – which in NOT needed for charging devices.
+This should not be confused with an electrical voltage converter – which is NOT needed for charging devices.

 If you will be traveling with a curling iron, hair dryer, hair straightener, electric razor, etc., be sure the device has a dual switch to change from 110 voltage to 220 (European) voltage.

 Can I use credit cards in Italy?

 Yes!
 All major credit cards can be used in Italy.
 But be sure to notify your bank and/or credit card company before traveling otherwise your attempted charges or withdrawals will likely be viewed as fraudulent and your card can be blocked.
-Note that sometimes small shops or restaurants (particularly in small towns) cannot accept credit cards.
+Note that sometimes shops in small towns will prefer cash.